mayrurs/.dotfiles/README.md

-# Configuration file for dev setutp
+# Configuration file for dev setup

 ## Install zsh as standard shell